 Follow the instructions below when the communication fails between Drive Application Builder/Drive composer pro and drive.

 - Check that the control panel has the latest firmware version - Check the Driver data

-The next panel driver version is not known.
-For version details, refer the corresponding ACS880 drive software release notes or contact your ABB representative.
+Note: For version details, refer the corresponding ACS880 drive software release notes or contact your ABB representative.

 Solving other problems